-Changing the terms after the option has been granted
+6. Changing the terms after the option has been granted

 While EMI options are very flexible, there are limits.
 Once an EMI option has been granted, it's not possible to make a material change to the terms without potentially invalidating the EMI option status.
 Care even needs to be taken when exercising a discretion in the EMI option terms themselves, because HMRC has signalled that some kinds of discretion may go too far and amount to the granting of a new non-EMI option.
-This is a very technical point and there are nuances around it, so it's best to discuss with advisers before grant what sorts of discretion you expect to need and tailor the documents accordingly.
+This is a very technical point and there are nuances around it, as well as signs of HMRC changing its approach, so it's best to discuss with advisers before grant what sorts of discretion you expect to need and tailor the documents accordingly.